reTHINK-project/dev-runtime-core/readme.md

 This could happen because it is a private module and need your GitHub authentication to allow cloning the repository.

+If you have some troubles with authentication on windows using the Git Shell, you can try [caching your GitHub password](https://help.github.com/articles/caching-your-github-password-in-git/#platform-windows).
+This should avoid the constant prompt for username and password;

 **Instalation through jspm**

 We need configure jspm config using github tokens, for that, following this (based on issue [3](https://github.com/reTHINK-project/dev-runtime-browser/issues/3)):